carletes/namespaces-in-operation/docs/ch04-user-namespaces.md

 Defining a mapping is a one-time operation per namespace: We can perform only a single write (that may contain multiple newline-delimited records) to a `uid_map` file of exactly one of the processes in the user namespace.
-If we try to write again to the `uid_map` file. we fail:
+If we try to write again to the `uid_map` file, we fail:

 ```text
 $ echo '0 1000 1' > /proc/8496/uid_map